 Karl Lagerfeld

-A new flagship store for Karl Lagerfeld in London providing 300sm of retail space arranged on ground floor and basement within a Grade II listed building.
-Cornish Architects have provided technical support to help achieve Town Planning, listed building & advertisement consent, together with meeting the requirements of the Regent Street Design Guidelines & Building Control compliance.
+A new flagship store for Karl Lagerfeld in London, providing 300 sqm of retail space arranged across the ground floor and basement of a Grade II listed building.

 Private Residence